equinor/ert/README.md

 When configuring `libecl` and
 `libres` you should used the option `-DCMAKE_INSTALL_PREFIX` to tell ``cmake`` where to install.
-The value passed to `CMAKE_INSTALL_PREFIX` will be needed when running cmake to in point 4 below.
+The value passed to `CMAKE_INSTALL_PREFIX` will be needed when running pip install in point 4, below.
 For now let us assume that the prefix `/local/ert/install` was used.